 Eczema is an itchy skin condition that is more than just dry skin.

-Rosemary essential oil is excellent to have for the first aid kit, due to it’s anti-bacterial properties.
-It’s high hydrogen content makes it warming on the skin.
-It also is beneficial for assisting skin conditions like broken veins, dermatitis, eczema and psoriasis.
+Rosemary essential oil is excellent to keep in the first aid kit, due to it’s anti-bacterial properties.
+Its warming on the skin.
+It may also can help skin conditions like broken veins, dermatitis, eczema, and psoriasis.

-Calendula, Calendula officinalis refers to the flower heads and petals of the calendula plant.
-Also called marigold, pot marigold, garden marigold, holigold, calendula is an easy plant to grow in your herb garden.
-It has great anti-inflammatory properties, which calm and soothe inflammed skin.
-It’s also been shown to be beneficial for healing broken skin, or surgery wounds.
+Calendula, Calendula officinalis, refers to the flower heads and petals of the calendula plant.
+Also called marigold, pot marigold, garden marigold, and holigold, calendula is an easy plant to grow in your herb garden

-To make a wonderful skin cream, try this recipe:
+To make a wonderful eczema skin cream, try this recipe:

 1/4 cup coconut oil (available here)

 8 grams dried calendula flowers (available here)

 - Gently melt the shea butter and coconut oil together.

 - Add the dried calendula and echinicea flowers and place in a 200° oven for 2 hours to infuse.

 - Strain out the plant matter and toss in compost.